OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 You can use keyboard shortcuts (recommended) or click on the green Flight Mode words to toggle them on and off.

-To toggle friction on and off, we use these keys:
+To toggle friction on and off, use these keys:
 :::{list-table}
 :header-rows: 1
 :stub-columns: 1